dschadow/JavaSecurity/README.md

 Session handling demo project using plain Java.
 Uses plain Java to create and update the session id after logging in.
 Requires a web server with Servlet 3.1 support.
 After launching, open the web application in your browser at **http://localhost:8080/session-handling**.

 ##sql-injection
-SQL Injection demo project using normal (vulnerable statements), statements with escaped input, prepared statements and Hibernate Query Language.
+Spring Boot based web application to experiment with normal (vulnerable) statements, statements with escaped input, and prepared statements.
 After launching, open the web application in your browser at **http://localhost:8080/sql-injection**.

 ##xss
 Cross-Site Scripting (XSS) demo project preventing XSS in a JavaServer Pages (JSP) web application by utilizing input validation, output escaping with [OWASP Java Encoder](https://www.owasp.org/index.php/OWASP_Java_Encoder_Project) and the [Content Security Policy (CSP)](http://www.w3.org/TR/CSP).
 After launching, open the web application in your browser at **http://localhost:8080/xss**.